bbauska/meta-html-css-in-depth/index-2.md

 }
 ```

-## Output:
+<h3>Output:</h3>

 ![](RackMultipart20230221-1-dcr3jc_html_a640c888ee004f89.png)

 The "content" property is where the text for the guidelines goes.
-The word "tip" has been added before each guideline thanks to the rules added for **tips::before**.
-And, each of the three guidelines now has two exclamation marks after them thanks to the rules added for **tips::after**.
+The word "tip" has been added before each guideline thanks to the rules added for <b>tips::before</b>.
+And, each of the three guidelines now has two exclamation marks after them thanks to the rules added for <b>tips::after</b>.
 Note how the second <p> element inside the HTML code remains unaffected.
 You don't have to use after and before together like this, but sometimes it is useful to combine them.

 The examples covered here illustrate that adding simple code for pseudo-elements can greatly enhance the appearance of websites.
 There are plenty of other pseudo-elements and some of them are more popular than others.
 You can follow your own style and explore the creative possibilities that pseudo-classes and pseudo-elements offer.

-**Practical use of pseudo**
+<b>Practical use of pseudo</b>

 By now you should know that developers use pseudo-classes to style and make web pages more interactive.